Breadcrumb

 Lung Care

 Breathing is usually something we do without thinking.
-But a spinal cord injury (SCI) may affect some of the muscles needed for breathing.
+But an SCI may affect some of the muscles needed for breathing.
 This makes it hard to breathe, cough, and bring up mucus from the lungs, which leads to a greater risk of lung infections such as pneumonia.

-How your breathing muscles are affected and what it means to your ability to breathe depends on which part of your spine was injured.
+How your breathing muscles are affected and how it may change your ability to breathe depends on which part of your spine was injured.

 - People with injuries lower on the spinal cord (below T12) usually don't lose control of these muscles and have no trouble breathing.